funilrys/PyFunceble/docs/contact.rst

 Want to make it public?
 Then fill a `new issue`_.

 Want to talk with `@funilrys`_ about it?
-Then stay in touch with `Fun Ilrys on Keybase`_ (prefered) or send an email to contactTATATAfunilrysTODTOTODcom.
+Then stay in touch with `Fun Ilrys on Keybase`_ (preferred) or send an email to contactTATATAfunilrysTODTOTODcom.

-Don't want to fill an issue on GitHub ?
-You can still inform us on our `issues team`_ on Keybase.
+Don't want to fill an issue on GitHub?
+You can still inform us about it on our `issues team`_ on Keybase.

 Need help?
 ==========

-You need help with the usage or application of PyFunceble ?
+Do you need help with the usage or application of PyFunceble?
 We can help!

 Want to talk with `@funilrys`_ about it?
-Then stay in touch with `Fun Ilrys on Keybase`_ (prefered) or send an email to contactTATATAfunilrysTODTOTODcom.
+Then stay in touch with `Fun Ilrys on Keybase`_ (preferred) or send an email to contactTATATAfunilrysTODTOTODcom.

-Otherwise let's talk about it on our `support team`_ or our `main team`_ on Keybase!
+Otherwise, let's talk about it on our `support team`_ or our `main team`_ on Keybase!

 .. _@funilrys: https://github.com/funilrys
 .. _Fun Ilrys on Keybase: https://keybase.io/funilrys